Skip to main content

 1842 St Marie's RC church completed (now a listed building)

-1854 Baptist Church ("Christian Meeting House"): Commercial Buildings, Spring Street; then, from 1860, at the former Wesleyan Methodist Chapel on Rochdale Road; eventually joined Bury Baptist Church.
+1854 Baptist Church ("Christian Meeting House") at Commercial Buildings on Spring Street, then, from 1860, on Rochdale Road; eventually joining Bury Baptist Church.
 Franklin Howarth, minister 1854-1882, was a former Unitarian who moved to Trinitarian beliefs.
 A later minister was Rev Joseph Harvey.

 1861 St Joseph's Roman Catholic Church (formerly Mission)